DuckRodgers/petrobowl_dash/README.md

 ## Planned Improvements

-Next phase will be creating the actual game based on the input of a standard file.
-Another future implementation is an actual dashboard to evaluate how is each player performing.
+Phase 2: Dashboard to check performance and online room with a buzzer to mark the players.

 ## Contact

-Call us through GitHub, we are locked somewhere in here and can't seem to get out.
+Call us through GitHub, we are locked in here and can't get out.
+Or find us at petrobowluff@gmail.com

 Tell my mom I'm ok.